 To answer these questions, we took skill measurements from pre-validated tools and best practices in remote data collection to build a Rapid Impact Assessment (RIA) system.
 The RIA connects changes in program delivery directly to outcomes by measuring short-term indicators we know from past evaluations to lead to longer-term outcomes for youth.

 With systems in place, soon we developed best practices of our own, and over time began to make meaningful progress.

 After countless experiments, a breakthrough

 After throwing everything at the wall, finally something stuck.
 This past October, we received encouraging results from a boot-camp program delivered through conference call, which we piloted with 3,000 youth.
-Through an internal pre-/post-evaluation, we found that youth who completed the boot camp saw improvements within key economic outcomes, including a 77 percent increase in earning any income, a 33 percent increase in savings, and a 137 percent increase in running a business.
+Through an internal pre-/post-evaluation, we found that youth who completed the boot camp saw improvements within key economic outcomes, including a 77 percent increase in earning any income, a 33 percent increase in putting aside any savings, and a 137 percent increase in running a business.
 Youth also experienced improvements in knowledge, beliefs, and skills important for success outside of school.
 While we have lots more learning to do and there are important caveats from a pre-post evaluation, we found these results encouraging, as they not only provided initial validation of our model and process, but generated insights that should serve wider education systems.

 Leveraging the pandemic response to strengthen the future of education

 This crisis has placed quality education and equitable access at center stage, and we believe our experimentation journey highlights useful learnings, not just for NGOs, but for governments, policymakers, and educational designers looking to tackle issues of equity and expand access to learning.

 1. Effective remote learning experiences can work in lower-resource settings